Andrew Nelson Lytle

 Andrew Nelson Lytle (December 26, 1902 – December 12, 1995) was an American novelist, dramatist, essayist and professor of literature.
+He is known for his early associations with the Southern Agrarians as well as his novel The Velvet Horn (1957), which was nominated for the National Book Award.
+He was editor of The Sewanee Review 1961–1973 while a professor at Sewanee University.

 Early life

 Andrew Nelson Lytle was born on December 26, 1902, in Murfreesboro, Tennessee, part of a farming family.
 His parents were Robert Logan Lytle and Lillie Belle Lytle.
 He was valedictorian of his class at Sewanee Military Academy, and he graduated from Vanderbilt University in 1925.
-He went on to attend Oxford University and the Yale University School of Drama.
+He went on to attend Oxford University and the Yale University School of Drama 1927–1929 without earning a degree.

 While Lytle was at Vanderbilt he wrote and acted in The Gold Tooth, a play that The Tennessean newspaper called "Vanderbilt's initial contribution ... to the Little Theatre Movement in Nashville."
-Another play he wrote while he was at Vanderbilt, The Lost Sheep won a newspaper-sponsored contest.
+Another play he wrote while he was at Vanderbilt, The Lost Sheep, won a newspaper-sponsored contest.